Green-Software-Foundation/governance/.github/ISSUE_TEMPLATE/opportunity.md

 ---
 name: Opportunity
 about: Opportunity to...
-title: '[OPPORTUNITY] XXXX'
+title: "[OPPORTUNITY] XXXX"
-labels: 'Opportunity'
+labels: ''
 assignees: ''

 ---